- This post contains affiliate links. Read more here.

 - Folic acid for metabolism and protein synthesis

-Dogs with particular health and wellness concerns may benefit from vitamin and mineral supplements.
+However, dogs with particular health and wellness concerns may benefit from the use of supplements.
+Supplements come in a wide range of formulas and may include vitamins, minerals, and other natural or synthetic substances.
+These products are intended to support everything from overall wellness to vision health to shiny coats.
 In an article for WebMD, veterinary nutritionist Dr. Susan Wynn notes that supplements can be extra helpful for senior dogs: “Antioxidants such as vitamins C and E [can] reduce inflammation and help aging dogs with memory problems.”

 Richter notes, “It is a good idea to consult with a veterinarian regarding any questions about nutrition.”
-This is especially important when feeding your dog a homemade diet.
-Your vet may even refer you to a veterinary nutritionist to determine the best course of vitamins for your dog.
+This is true if you’re picking a bag of dog food off the shelf or you’re feeding your dog a homemade diet, but especially with the latter.
+Your vet may test for vitamin deficiencies, refer you to a veterinary nutritionist to determine the best approach to feeding your dog, or recommend vitamin and other supplements that may help with your dog’s particular needs.

 How to Choose Vitamin Supplements for Dogs

-As noted, you should always talk to your veterinarian about what, if any, dog vitamin supplements your pet needs.
-Ingredients in some herbal supplements can interact with medication, and it is possible for dogs to have too much of certain vitamins.
+Pet owners should always talk to their veterinarian about what, if any, supplements are needed for their pet’s health.
+Ingredients in dog vitamin supplements can vary widely, and they aren’t always listed accurately on the packaging.
+Some ingredients can interact with medications or other supplements, and it is possible for dogs to have too much of a good thing, overloading on certain vitamins.

 - Look for brands that have commissioned clinical studies of their products.